QuaziMKashifuddin/demo-for-git-github/README.md

 This is a demo for Git &amp; Github class

-# This is frist try to push.
+# This is first try to push.